 In other words, rather than being an interesting everyday experience, each food is emotionally charged, with positive and negative poles that are set off by colors, textures, smells, and how it sits on the plate.

 Conventional parent tactics don't ease the child's feelings about food.

-All these tactics may bring short-term successes, but none of them ease a child's attitude about food.
-And over time, they perpetuate tension both for the child and for the parent.
+And over time, they perpetuate tension for the child and for the parent.
 It is important for parents to pay attention to nutrition, so some of the above strategies may be necessary at times.
-But helping the child relax his vigilance around food would get to the emotional center of the matter.
+But helping the child relax vigilance around food gets more fully to the emotional center of the matter.